s22-tech/Yourls-Popular-Links/README.md

 Save popularlinks.php

-Upload it to the /pages directory of your YOURLS installation.
+Upload it to the /pages directory of your YOURLS installation and call it like YOURLS-SITE/popularlinks

-It will appear on your site as YOURLS-SITE/popularlinks

-As with the plugin, you can customize it by editing the values.
+As with the plugin, you can customize it by editing it's values.